EzineArticles.com Platinum Author

 Keeping and Handling Japanese Inro

+All Free for Internet Publication.
 Subject to publishing the entire article (without any changes) including the required active links that must work properly.
-The Magic Lantern

 Most of the material, and there certainly is plenty, published on these subjects tends to be aimed at either informed collectors, or at the complete novice.
 The former presume knowledge is required at great depth, whilst the latter simply describes what can be found in a very basic way.
-John provides in this series of articles something between the two.
+John provides in his series of articles something between the two. https://www.jncohen.com/Articles/articles.htm

 His personal views include some valuable advice that should help protect readers from making poor quality purchases.
-First time buyers are so often unaware of the considerations most collectors only acquire over the years.
-Although informative these articles make for light reading, the enthusiasm and love of the subject really shines through!
+First time buyers are so often unaware of the considerations most collectors only acquire over many years.
+Although informative these articles also make for light reading, the enthusiasm and love of the subject really shines through!

 Summaries of The Series of Articles